vedantchavan004/Testing-Anomaly-Detection-with-PaDiM-ONNX/README.md

 ---

 ## 💬 Credits
-Built using PyTorch, ONNX, and PaDiM principles from the original CVPR 2021 paper:
+Built using PyTorch, ONNX, and PaDiM principles from the ICPR 2020 paper:

 "PaDiM: a Patch Distribution Modeling Framework for Anomaly Detection and Localization"